hhvm/user-documentation/CONTRIBUTING.md

 # Assuming you are in the user-documentation repo root

 # This runs every example in the test runner.
-# Won't normally need to do this; just use our PHPUnit testing instead.
+# Won't normally need to do this; just use our test suite instead.
 % hhvm /path/to/hhvm/source/hphp/test/run .

 # This runs every example in the test runner in typechecker mode
-# Won't normally need to do this; just use our PHPUnit testing instead.
+# Won't normally need to do this; just use our test suite instead.
 % hhvm /path/to/hhvm/source/hphp/test/run --typechecker .

 # This runs all collections topic examples in the test runner